Skip to main content Skip to navigation

 Taught Course Centre (TCC) modules

 Warwick's StatisticsLink opens in a new window Department offers 'ST9**' modules of potential interest to students in probability and related fields.
-Similarly, other departments might offer appropriate modules.
-If you with to take a module elsewhere you need to ask the lecturer for permission.
+Similarly, other departments such as Physics or Computer Science might offer appropriate modules.
+If you wish to take a module elsewhere you usually need to ask the lecturer for permission.